maziac/lagmeter/Docs/LagMeasurements.md

 #### Run-ahead CPU load

-On the NUC a run-ahead of 2 did not add anything visible to the CPU load.
+On the NUC7 a run-ahead of 2 did not add anything visible to the CPU load.
 With and without the CPU load was about 10-20% only for simple games.

 BTW If run without VSync it can be seen what is theoretically possible: the games run subjectively 10x faster than normal.

+On the NUC (dual core) a run-ahead increased the load for both CPUs from about 20-30% to 40%.
+The graphics begun to stutter.

 ### Hard GPU Sync